navikt/SIF-bachelor-backend/README.md

 ### How to prepare the project for the dockerfile:
 **The compose is depended on a frontend image, please remeber to create a frontend image!**

-The dockerfile looks after jar file in the target folder.
+The dockerfile looks after jar file in the target folder. **This is created in the dockerfile by multistaging**.

-You can create a jar file by running
+if you need to create a manual jar file you can use teese two commands.

 ```bash
 ./mvnw compile